ricardofiorani/magento/README.md

-Squid Fácil Magento API
+Squid Fácil Magento Module
 =======

 Introduction
 ------------
-This is the Squid Fácil Webservice API module.
+This is the Squid Fácil Webservice Module.
 This Magento module connects to our Webservice and display the products inside the Magento backend, so the system administrator can import our products, and also its responsible to keep the product stock and information updated.